Anger is a totally normal human emotion. It can and should be expressed in healthy manners to help resolve conflict between two (or more) people.

 You are not alone

-While dealing with a spouse with explosive anger can be draining and feel like an isolating experience, it’s important to remember that you are not alone.
-It’s also not heroic to continue to allow this to happen without recommending that your partner seek help.
+While dealing with a spouse with explosive anger is draining and feels like an isolating experience, it’s important to remember that you are not alone.
+Others deal with this in their relationship and therapy can help you with tools to help or a professional to help you make decisions.
+Also it is not heroic to continue to allow this to happen without recommending that your partner seek help.

 Work With A Marriage Counselor in California